ecsyjs/ecsy/docs/manual/Architecture.md

 entity.addComponent(ComponentA, {number: 20, string: "Hi"});
 ```

-### Accessing components and mutability
+### Accessing components and modify components **TODO: Change it in two?**
-You can access a component from an entity with two modes:
+Component can be accessed from an entity in two ways:
 - `getComponent(Component`: Get the component for read only operations.
 - `getMutableComponent(Component)`: Get the components to modify its values.

-> Please notice that if you are in ()[debug mode] it will throw an error if you try to modify a component accessed by `getComponent` but that error won't be available on release mode because of performance reasons.
+> If **TODO: Link** `DEBUG` mode is enabled it will throw an error if you try to modify a component accessed by `getComponent`, but that error will not be thrown on release mode because of performance reasons.

-These two access mode help us to implement `reactive systems`(**LINK**) without much overhead on the execution (We avoid using custom setters or proxies).
+These two access modes help to implement `reactive queries`(**TODO: link**), which are basically lists of entities populated with components that has mutated somehow, without much overhead on the execution as we avoid using custom setters or proxies.
 This means everytime you request a mutable component, it will get marked as modified and systems listening for that will get notified accordanly.
-> It's important to notice that the component will get marked as modified even if you don't change any attribute on it, so try to use `getMutableComponent` only when you know you will actually modify the component and use `getComponent` otherwise.
+It's important to notice that the component will get marked as modified even if you don't change any attribute on it, so try to use `getMutableComponent` only when you know you will actually modify the component and use `getComponent` otherwise.

-Side effects of these two modes are allowing automatic schedulers to analyze the code to paralellize it and making the code easily readable as we could understand how the system is acting on the components.
+Other positive side effects of these two modes are allowing automatic schedulers to analyze the code to paralellize it and making the code easily readable as we could understand how the system is acting on the components.

 ### Removing components
 Another common operation on entities is to remove components: